 This doesn’t mean that you should get takeout, stay home, and watch Netflix every weekend for date night.
 What I’m saying is call your spouse and ask them out for Friday.
-This could be dressing up nice and going out to your favorite restaurant, renting a hotel in a different city for the weekend, or just going to see a movie.
+This could be dressing up nice and going out to your favorite restaurant.
+This could be booking a hotel in a different city for the weekend.
+This could be going to see a movie.
 There are lots of options for date ideas, and lots that are pretty cheap and don’t have to cost a lot of money (lets be real, fertility treatments and adoption can cost the price of a small used car).
 You need to feel like you are still in love with each other and not just roommates.
-A lot of good ideas can be found on The Dating Divas and Pinterest.
+If you need some ideas check out, The Dating Divas and Pinterest.

 Just because you haven’t been successful at getting pregnant, doesn’t mean you should put everything on hold for that “what if we’re pregnant” moments.
 Stop thinking “what if we’re pregnant on this vacation” or “how far along will I be when we’re at Disneyland.”
 If you’re pregnant while on vacation, great!
 Your life doesn’t need to be put on hold while you are going through infertility.
 Take the time to go on those vacations, and be able to relax and enjoy life together as a couple.